jacqueschuis/frontend-mentor/tip-calculator/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [CSS Grid Guide](https://css-tricks.com/snippets/css/complete-guide-grid/) - I've never really used CSS grid before, so I was very unfamiliar with its syntax (which is confusingly quite close to that of Flexbox).
+Using this resource, though, I was able to make my app work very well and style it incredibly closely to the design file I was given.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [CSS Flexbox Guide](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author